-Understanding the reasons for trademark obsolescence.
-Our above analysis showed that appraisers frequently consider the RUL of a trademark as indefinite if and as long as its owner intends to continue to use the trademark or has no specified plans to the contrary.
-Half of all valued trademarks are assigned an indefinite life, and a large part of these remain indefinite for quite a long time.
-However, accounting into indefiniteness was neither the intention of the standard-setters nor is it advisable to follow this simplification in lieu of further analysis of all the factors that may cause the trademark's dormancy or extinction.
-Appraisers ought to perform a detailed RUL analysis before they opt for indefiniteness.
+Our above analysis showed that valuators frequently consider the RUL of a trademark as indefinite if and so long as its owner intends to continue to use the trademark or has no specified plans to the contrary.
+One half of all valued trademarks are assigned an indefinite life, and a large part of these remain indefinite for quite a long time.
+However, accounting into indefiniteness was neither the intention of the standard setters, nor is it advisable to follow this simplification in lieu of further analysis of all the factors that may cause the trademark's dormancy or extinction.17 Valuators ought to perform a detailed RUL analysis before they opt for indefiniteness.